pedro-hdt/stack-smash/README.md

 ### Limitations

 Please note that this exploit can only print complete files if their size is up to 24576 bytes.
-For larger files, one could use the buffer iteratively by and print a chunk of up to 24576 bytes at a time.
+For larger files, one could use the buffer iteratively and print one chunk of up to 24576 bytes at a time.
 For the purpose of this exercise it seems unnecessary to implement such solution.